1997 Phoenix 200: Race report

-During a long caution, Stewart chose to make another pit stop on Lap 95, while Guthrie's crew gambled on staying out to make their stop on Lap 120 to try and jump Stewart, providing there was another caution on that period.
+During a long caution, Stewart chose to make another pit stop on Lap 95, while Guthrie's crew gambled on staying out to make their stop on Lap 120 to try and jump Stewart in the event of more caution laps.
 After the restart on Lap 99, Guthrie pulled an 11-second lead over Kenny Bräck, while Stewart climbed to third by Lap 112.
 Five laps later, Giaffone, running a lap down in 7th place, pulled to the side of the track with a half-shaft problem, and brought a timely caution for Guthrie's odds.
-Their strategy from that point was to go flat-out until the end, hoping to make it without a pit stop and the help of two more caution periods at the very least.
-Stewart topped off a lap later than Guthrie, and emerged in front of him, but his team was planning for a late splash-and-go.
-A lengthy clean-up ensued, on which Eddie Cheever retired with an oil pressure issue, after repeatedly trying to pass Marco Greco.
+Their strategy from that point was to go flat-out until the end, hoping to make it without another pit stop and the help of two more caution periods at the very least.
+Stewart topped off a lap later than Guthrie, and emerged in front of him, but Team Menard was already planning for a late splash-and-go.
+Another lengthy clean-up ensued, on which Eddie Cheever retired with an oil pressure issue, after repeatedly trying to pass Marco Greco.

-As the front of the field, led by lapped cars, was already on Turn 3 for a Lap 129 restart, with the Pace Car was pulling into pit lane, race officials suddenly aborted the restart for an additional track inspection, which caused Pace Car driver Johnny Rutherford to swerve back onto the left side of the track before being passed by four different drivers, including race leader Kenny Bräck, who was due to make his second pit-stop.
+As the front of the field, led by lapped cars, was already on Turn 3 for a Lap 129 restart, with the Pace Car pulling into the pit lane, race officials suddenly aborted the restart for an additional track inspection, which caused Pace Car driver Johnny Rutherford to swerve back onto the left side of the track before being passed by four different drivers, including race leader Kenny Bräck, who was due to make his second pit-stop.
 No penalties were issued, and the race was finally underway on Lap 133, with Hamilton and Stewart passing Greco simultaneously on the outside of Turn 3; Hamilton would be passed by Stewart in the same fashion two laps later, after being blocked by Groff.

 By Lap 140, Guthrie also got past Hamilton, and joined Stewart in pursuit of Bräck.
 All three drivers were a second apart from each other when, on Lap 146, Bräck run high into the oil dry in Turn 3, spun and crashed.
-Stewart pitted for a splash of fuel and some tyre pressure changes just before the Lap 155 restart, and quickly passed Greco, but he faced a crowded traffic situation afterwards.
-His race pace was not a match for Guthrie, who consistently lapped over 160 mph in a 26-lap green flag run, the longest of the day.
-By Lap 178, Stewart was 15 seconds behind Guthrie, and 4 seconds behind Hamilton, while Greco had gone a lap down.
+Stewart pitted for a splash of fuel and some tyre pressure changes just before the Lap 155 restart, and quickly passed Greco.
+During the longest green flag run of the day, at just 26 laps, Stewart struggled to navigate the heavy traffic situation on the track, and Guthrie had easily gained a 11-second lead by Lap 178, with Stewart a further four seconds behind Hamilton.
+There were only three cars on the lead lap, as Greco had gone a lap down in fourth place.